 (46 x 17)

 You have a couple of alternatives in the comparison table above.
 If you need more options, please visit my page with tents.
-Check also my list with the best 2-person camping tents.
+If you want something ultra-lightweight then check this Big Agnes Tiger Wall UL2 Tent.
+See also my list with the best 2-person camping tents.
 Thank you for reading and please use the comment box below in the case of questions or comments.
 Have a nice day.